140mm Insulation

 Thick 140mm insulation is less common in tight retrofits but commonly specified in new-build construction and extensions designed for energy efficiency.

-Types of 140mm Insulation
+Types of 140mm insulation

 Here’s how the main 140mm insulation options compare: